Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Introduction

 \subsection{Structure of the article}

-The main idea of this paper is to apply the confluence of $q$-difference equations to quantum $K$-theory.
-Once the necessary background on the theory of $q$-difference equations is set, and the statements of the Main Theorem become clear to the reader, the remaining task (proving the two claims) will be reduced to honest computations.

-Therefore, we have decided to structure this article in two parts.
 The Section \ref{section:QDE} will be a survey on the theory of $q$-difference equations, which the reader might not be familiar with.
 The aim of the first two subsections is to introduce the definitions required to understand the statement of the main theorem, as well as the special functions that will be useful to us in quantum $K$-theory.
-Then, we will explain the confluence of a class of $q$-difference equations.
+Then, in a last subsection, we will explain the confluence properties of $q$-difference equations in the regular singular case.

-In the Section \ref{section:QK_QDE}, the reader should now have the necessary background to understand the statements of the Main Theorem.
+In the Section \ref{section:QK_QDE}, the reader should now have the necessary background to understand the statement of the Main Theorem.
 In the first subsection, we will recall the definitions of Givental's equivariant $J$-functions, whose expressions are obtained by using virtual localisation theorems.
 Then, we will give their functional equations.
 In the second subsection, we state the Main Theorem and give its proof.
-Our proof is split in two parts: first we check the confluence of the $q$-difference equation, then we check the confluence of the $K$-theoretical $J$-function as a solution.
-In the final third subsection, we will explain what happens when one tries to adapt the main theorem for non equivariant $J$-functions.
+Our proof is split in two parts: first we check the confluence of the $q$-difference equation, then we check the confluence of the $K$-theoretical $J$-function as a solution of the confluent $q$-difference equation.
+In the third subsection, we will explain what happens when one tries to adapt the main theorem for non equivariant $J$-functions.

+In the Section \ref{section:qmonodromy}, we will compute the $q$-monodromy of our $q$-difference equation in the equivariant case.
+In the first subsection, we construct another fundamental solution, this time at $Q=\infty$, at which the $q$-difference equation is irregular singular.
+In the second subsection, we prove a base change formula from the $J$-function to this new fundamental solution, obtaining connection numbers in the equivariant case.
+Unfortunately, we are not able to prove a non equivalent analogue of these connection numbers, but we will be able to conjecture some formula.